actolonen/Analysis_Lab/Growth/Media_Recipes/Recipes/defined_medium_Fjohnsonaie.md

 ## Preparation of 1 liter of SD medium

-### Prepare phosphate buffer pH 7.25 (0.1 M) [Reference](https://www.novoprolabs.com/tools/buffer-preparations-and-recipes/sodium-phosphate-buffer)
+### Prepare 1M phosphate buffer pH 7.25 (50x solution) [Reference](https://www.novoprolabs.com/tools/buffer-preparations-and-recipes/sodium-phosphate-buffer)

 1. Prepare 0.8 L of distilled water in a suitable container.
-2. Add 2.949 g of Sodium dihydrogen phosphate to the solution.
+2. Add 41.188 g of Sodium dihydrogen phosphate to the solution.
-3. Add 10.705 g of Sodium phosphate dibasic to the solution.
+3. Add 93.225 g of Sodium phosphate dibasic to the solution.
 4. Add distilled water until the volume is 1 L.
 5. Confirm pH = 7.25
 6. Sterilize by filtration (0.45 uM)